The Land Before Time XIV: Journey of the Brave: Production

-News of a new Land Before Time movie was first revealed in a November 2014 Yahoo!
+News of a new Land Before Time film was first revealed in a November 2014 Yahoo!
 Finance article detailing Universal Studios' future film plans, though no further information was given.
-A January 2015 interview with child actor Felix Avitia revealed that he had been cast as Littlefoot in the tentatively-titled The Land Before Time XIV: Journey of the Heart, which was planned for release later that year.
-The following July, the first trailer for the film was released on Rotten Tomatoes, revealing the movie's finalized title Journey of the Brave, along with a new release date on DVD and Digital HD on February 2, 2016.
-The North American DVD version would be available exclusively at Walmart and Walmart.com, and would be preceded by a Land Before Time compilation album featuring songs from the series on January 29, 2016 by Back Lot Music.
+An interview from January 2015 with child actor Felix Avitia revealed that he had been cast as Littlefoot in the tentatively-titled The Land Before Time XIV: Journey of the Heart, which was planned for release later that year.
+The following July, the first trailer for the film was released on Rotten Tomatoes, revealing the film's finalized title Journey of the Brave, along with a new release date on DVD and Digital HD on February 2, 2016.
+The North American DVD version was available exclusively at Walmart and Walmart.com, and was preceded by a Land Before Time compilation album featuring songs from the series on January 29 the same year by Back Lot Music.

 Journey of the Brave was directed by series newcomer Davis Doi and written by fellow series newcomers Cliff Ruby and Elana Lesser, with music by Land Before Time series veteran Michael Tavera.
 It features four sing-along songs, including "Look for the Light" performed by country singer Reba McEntire, who also provides the voice for the Pteranodon character Etta.
-McEntire finished recording her dialogue in August 2015, and later remarked on how the cast of characters "remind me a lot of my friends when I was a kid."
+McEntire finished recording her dialogue in August 2015, and later remarked on how the cast of characters "remind me a lot of my friends when I was a kid".
 Actor Damon Wayans, Jr. was also cast as the character Wild Arms.

 Reception

 In its first week of release the film debuted at No. 11 on the top 20 Home Video titles.
-Common Sense Media rated the movie a 3 out of 5 stars, stating: "There's a gentle sweetness to this story which, when accompanied by four original upbeat songs, softens the danger and suspense that occur in the action sequences.
+Common Sense Media rated the film 3 out of 5 stars: There's a gentle sweetness to this story which, when accompanied by four original upbeat songs, softens the danger and suspense that occur in the action sequences.
 Yes, the dinos do run into some fierce Sharpteeth creatures who chase them, and they do have mountains to climb and a sandstorm to outrun, and they find themselves on the brink of disaster several times, but for kids who are clear about the difference between make-believe and real, there is nothing truly scary or unsettling.
 The characters are original, quirky, and funny and have been well established in the earlier DVDs so that audiences, both old and new, will find them engaging.
-The addition of the voice talent of Reba McIntyre, who sings, and Damon Wayons, Jr., who jokes a lot, is another plus.
-A solid entry in the franchise."
+The addition of the voice talent of Reba McEntire, who sings, and Damon Wayans, Jr., who jokes a lot, is another plus.
+A solid entry in the franchise.